< Chemical, adhesives and sealants Sealants and retainers

 1. What is the difference between a sealant and a blocker?

-4. How long does a sealant or blocker take to harden?
+3. How long does a sealant take to cure?

-- The curing time varies depending on the product and environmental conditions.
-It is important to follow the manufacturer's instructions to ensure complete and safe curing.
+The curing time varies depending on the type of blocker and the environmental conditions.
+It is important to follow the manufacturer's instructions.

 Conclusions